mumblez/cx/README.md

 of the desired program; because we export variables and run the program in a subshell, upon exit those variables will no longer be available in your environment.

+The other goal is to make switching configs quick and easy, if your managing many servers, environments, or generally using a common tool with different profiles / settings, this can make switching quick an easy!

+TODO: asciidemo, psql, mysql, rd, tmux status line....

 This is further secured / enhanced if you derive your values from a cli password manager such as pass or gopass, then you can safely version control your shims!